This is a really fast introduction into Euler Math Toolbox (EMT) with lots of links and examples.

 >r=1.25; pi*r^2, 2*pi*r

 Make sure to use a decimal dot, not a decimal comma for numbers!
 Use * for multiplication and ^ for exponentials.
-As usual, * binds stronger than +, and ^ binds stronger than *, so that pi*r^2 works correctly.
-If necessary, you can add round brackets, of course.
+As usual, * and / bind stronger than + or -, and ^ binds stronger than *, so that pi*r^2 works correctly.
+If necessary, you should add round brackets, of course.

 The command r=1.25 is an assignment to a variable in EMT.
 You can also write r:=1.25 if you prefer.
 You can leave spaces as you like.